 Go to: Getting Started | Accessing the System | PDF | Rules and Procedures | Technical Issues

-CM/ECF stands for Case Management/Electronic Case Files.
-This system allows users to access and file court documents 24 hours a day, 7 days a week.
+CM/ECF (Case Management/Electronic Case Files) is the court's online system that allows case filings to be made electronically 24 hours a day, 7 days a week.

 Q: What are electronic (ECF) cases?

-Electronic (or ECF) cases are those cases in which the court requires all filings to be made electronically over the Internet.
-No paper filings are allowed in ECF cases.
+Electronic (or ECF) cases are those cases in which the court requires all filings to be made electronically via CM/ECF.
+No paper filings are allowed in ECF cases absent leave of the court.

-Q: Are there any fees to use CM/ECF system?
+Q: Are there any fees to use CM/ECF?

-There is no fee to file documents using the CM/ECF system.
+There are no fees to use CM/ECF, however, there are filing fees for Attorney Complaints/Petitions and Notices of Appeal.
+(To view the court's current fee schedule, please click here.)
 Access to view documents is available through PACER and the current fees for PACER usage will apply to documents and reports viewed through CM/ECF.
 For the latest PACER fee schedule, please click here.
 The court also has a public terminal in the Clerk's Office that is available for use free of charge.
-Attorneys are given one free look at documents filed electronically in their cases by viewing the document within 15 days of the file date through the Notice of Electronic Filing delivered to the e-mail address(es) listed in the attorney's e-filing account information.
+Attorneys of record are given one free look at documents filed electronically in their cases by viewing the document within 15 days of the file date through the Notice of Electronic Filing delivered to the e-mail address(es) listed in the attorney's e-filing account information.

 Q: How long does it take to get an e-filing account?

-If you are an attorney who is a member of the United States Court of Federal Claims Bar, once you submit your e-filing registration, you will be notified of your e-filing status by e-mail within one business day.
-If you need your account right away to file a document, please call us at 866-784-6273 (toll free) or 202-357-6402 (local) (between 8:30 a.m. and 4:30 p.m. eastern time) and we will try to expedite the process.
+If you are an attorney who is a member of the court's bar, once you submit your e-filing registration, you will be notified of your e-filing status by e-mail within one business day.
+If you need your account right away to file a document, please call us at 866-784-6273 (toll free) or 202-357-6402 (local) (between 8:30 a.m. and 4:30 p.m. eastern time) and we will do our best to expedite the process.

 Q: What computer software is required to access CM/ECF?